Sintered stone worktops. ‘Say whaaaat?’

 5 – Although, you’ll need a professional to install it, like any stone installation, Lapitec is incredibly easy to install.
 This is due to the fact it is so light, but at the same time it is very ‘workable’, which is handy since the slabs tend to be huge.
 The scale of the slabs (Lapitec is the sintered stone surface with the largest size available on the market) also means you can pretty much guarantee that your kitchen worktop will have a very uniform look, as you’ll probably be able to use one slab for the entire job.

 A snapshot of Neolith® — 5 facts the manufacturer would like you to know:

 “Neolith is the next generation of worktops,” with many colour options to choose from, and a large slab size which can be cut to fit into any kitchen.

 1 – Neolith is eco-friendly.
-Neolith is made up of all-natural products including clays, feldspar, silica and mineral oxides, and its colours are made up of natural pigments.
-Neolith comes with an expected lifetime of durability, and a 15-year warrantee for peace of mind, making it a sustainable, buy-it-once choice.
+It is made up of all-natural products including clays, feldspar, silica and mineral oxides.
+And its colours are made up of natural pigments.
+Neolith comes with an expected lifetime of durability.
+And a 15-year guarantee provides for peace of mind, making it a sustainable, buy-it-once choice.

 3 – Neolith is versatile.
-Not only can Neolith be used for worktops (12mm thick), it is also available in a thinner format (5mm) to be used as cladding for walls, cupboards and floors.
-It is available in up to 35 different colours, in both the 12mm and 5mm thickness, which allows for perfect cohesion – especially appealing for a minimalist or contemporary look.
+Not only can it be used for worktops (12mm thick), it is also available in a thinner format (5mm) to be used as cladding for walls, cupboards and floors.
+It is available in up to 35 different colours, in both the 12mm and 5mm thickness.
+This allows for perfect cohesion, which is especially appealing for a minimalist or contemporary look.

 4 – Neolith is durable.
 Because the surface is so hard, it is very heat resistant and will not warp, buckle or stain from heat.
 The hard surface is also very resistant to scratches and abrasion.

-5 – Neolith is competitively priced.
+5 – Neolith has a competitive price.
 Granite and marble countertops are beautiful, but their cost can be prohibitive.